RenatoExpert/RenatoExpert/README.md

 Hello there!

 ## About me
- - Programmer and Automation Technician.
+ - Software developer specialized in Industrial Automation technologies.
  - Member of [ISA](https://www.isa.org/).

 ## Programming